milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 not overcoming

 I know there is tension.
-Even today, I was almost sketching a genealogy (in the literal sense) of (my) autism.
-And yes, I don't have autism.
+Even today, I was almost sketching a genealogy (also in the literal sense) of autism of my autism.
+But jet, I don't have autism.

 (now that would have been a funny twist, no?)